Finn Valley College opens its doors to all students on a non-selective basis.

 Whole School Supports

-Pastoral Care class: Each day our students have a 12 minute pastoral care class in which students have an opportunity to raise issues which may be of concern to them.
+Wellbeing class: Each Monday our Junior Cycle students have 1 period in which students have an opportunity to raise issues which may be of concern to them.

 Class teacher: The Class Teacher is assigned to the same class group for their full five years in the school where possible.
 The Class Teacher is a key link in the continuum of pastoral support for our students.
 Class Teachers and Year Heads meet twice per year specifically for the purpose of pastoral care review.